synle/restapi-typescript-decorators/README.md

 - [X] Support Serialization of Response Object into custom type.
 Refer to [Type Casting Section](#type-casting-your-response-type) for more details
 - [X] Adds more examples / tests on how to override headers, and rest config from the `@RestClient` and `@RestApi`.
 Refer to [Config Overrides](#config-overrides) for more details
 - [X] Allows class level `@RestClient` override for `request_transform` and `response_transform`
-- [ ] Support Post raw data to API
+- [X] Support POST raw data to API with FormData
-- [ ] Support Post binary file to API
+- [ ] Support POST binary file to API
 - [ ] Cleanup / Refactor and export typescript types
 - [ ] Throw exception when missing key params
 - [ ] Add API retry actions